ZhengZerong/PaMIR/README.md

 cd ..
 ```

-After that, run the following script to evaluate the network:
+After that, run the following script to test the pre-trained network:
 ```bash
 cd ./networks
 python main_test.py
 cd ..
 ```
-This command will generate the texture models with the fitted SMPLs for the example input images in ```./network/results/test_data*/```.
+This command will generate the textured reconstruction with the fitted SMPLs for the example input images in ```./network/results/test_data*/```.
 Note that we assume the input images are tightly cropped with the background removed and the height of the persons is about 80% of the image height (Please see the example input images we provide).